 Along with respiratory symptoms, some COVID-19 patients presented severe cardiovascular injuries.
-Furthermore, there might have a higher risk of death of COVID-19 patients with pre-existing cardiovascular disease (CVD) such as hypertension, coronary heart disease, and cardiomyopathy.
-To evaluate the involvement of the cardiovascular system in the fatal outcomes of COVID-19, a retrospective single-center case series investigated 187 COVID-19 patients at the Seventh Hospital of Wuhan City, China.
-The study was conducted from 23 Jan, 2020 to 23 Feb, 2020.
+Furthermore, there might have a higher risk of death of COVID-19 patients with pre-existing cardiovascular disease (CVD) such as hypertension, coronary heart disease, and cardiomyopathy.52 To evaluate the involvement of the cardiovascular system in the fatal outcomes of COVID-19, a retrospective single-center case series investigated 187 COVID-19 patients at the Seventh Hospital of Wuhan City, China.53 The study was conducted from 23 Jan, 2020 to 23 Feb, 2020.
 The average age of COVID-19 patients was 58.50 years.
 Out of 187 patients, 144 patients (77%) were discharged, while 43 patients (23%) died.
 Among 187 patients, 66 (35.3%) had pre-existing CVD, and 52 (27.8%) showed myocardial injury as evaluated by higher troponin T (TnT) levels.
 Furthermore, patients with pre-existing CVD exhibited a higher level of TnT compared with the patients without CVD.
 Hence, higher mortality, 69.44% (25 of 36), was observed for patients with pre-existing CVD and elevated TnTs compared to patients without pre-existing CVD but elevated TnT levels which showed 37.50% (6 of 16) mortality.

 Based on the above reports, it is very important to know the mechanisms of cardiovascular system damage in COVID-19 patients so that early and timely treatment can reduce mortality and complication.
 It is suggested that the myocardial injury reported in COVID-19 patients might be linked with ACE2.
-Since ACE2 is also highly expressed in the cardiovascular system, and hence ACE2 related signaling pathways have a key role in heart damage.
-Patients with pre-existing CVD expressed higher ACE2 levels compared with healthy people.
+Since ACE2 is also highly expressed in the cardiovascular system, and hence ACE2 related signaling pathways have a key role in heart damage.54 Patients with pre-existing CVD expressed higher ACE2 levels compared with healthy people.
 It might be due to the use of RAAS inhibitors.
-Higher expression of ACE2 in patients with pre-existing CVD can be linked with the severity of COVID-19.
-It is also proposed that cytokine storm initiated in critical cases of COVID-19 might cause myocardial injury.
-In addition, respiratory dysfunction in COVID-19 patients leads to hypoxemia, resulting in injury to the myocardial cells.
-Moreover, endothelial cells express TMPRSS2 together with ACE2.
-These receptors can be targeted by SARS-COV-2 and can lead to the microthrombus formation, which can lead to disseminated intravascular coagulation and multi-organ failure.
+Higher expression of ACE2 in patients with pre-existing CVD can be linked with the severity of COVID-19.55 It is also proposed that cytokine storm initiated in critical cases of COVID-19 might cause myocardial injury.52 In addition, respiratory dysfunction in COVID-19 patients leads to hypoxemia, resulting in injury to the myocardial cells.55 Moreover, endothelial cells express TMPRSS2 together with ACE2.
+These receptors can be targeted by SARS-COV-2 and can lead to the microthrombus formation, which can lead to disseminated intravascular coagulation and multi-organ failure.21 from China evaluated 59 COVID-19 patients for kidney manifestations.57 They found massive albuminuria in 34% of patients on the first day of hospitalization, and later, 63% of patients suffered from proteinuria.
+Plasma creatinine levels were elevated in 19% of patients, while 27% of patients exhibited elevated levels of blood urea nitrogen level.
+Furthermore, a computed tomography scan (CT scan) of the kidneys was conducted, which exhibited reduced density, indicating inflammation and edema.58 A systematic review and meta-analysis of 40 studies and 24,527 patients concluded that acute kidney injury in COVID-19 patients is associated with fatality and severe infections.59 These results indicated impairment of kidney functions that may occur due to COVID-19.